How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white to off-white, oval, flat-faced, bevelled-edged tablet, engraved "GEIGY" on one side and bisected with "KJ" on the other side contains 10 mg baclofen.
+Each white-to-off-white, oval, flat-faced, bevelled-edged tablet, engraved "GEIGY" on one side and bisected with "KJ" on the other side contains 10 mg of baclofen.
 Nonmedicinal ingredients: microcrystalline cellulose, cornstarch, magnesium stearate, and povidone.

-Each white to off-white, capsule-shaped tablet, engraved "GEIGY" on one side and bisected with "GW" on the other side contains 20 mg baclofen.
+Each white-to-off-white, capsule-shaped tablet, engraved "GEIGY" on one side and bisected with "GW" on the other side contains 20 mg of baclofen.
 Nonmedicinal ingredients: microcrystalline cellulose, cornstarch, magnesium stearate, and povidone.